Skip to main content

 • Lower initial installation cost:

-• This makes them a more budget-friendly option for pool installations.
+• This makes chlorine pools a budget-friendly initial choice.

 • Widely available and familiar technology:

-• Chlorine pools are widely recognized and readily available.
+• Chlorine pools are universally recognized and supported.

 • Effective at killing bacteria and maintaining water clarity: